ddigiorg/simple-cortex/README.md

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/webpages/technology/simple-cortex/ball-demo.gif)

 ## Theory
-- Neurons are sensors with memory that respond concurrent stimulae
+- Neurons are sensors respond to concurrent stimulae and have memory.
-- Concurrent stimulae are detectable changes in an environment within a time range
+- Concurrent stimulae are detectable changes in an environment within a time range.
-- Concurrent neuron activations (a form of stimulae) represent spatio-temporal sensory-motor patterns or sequences
+- Concurrent neuron activations (a form of stimulae) represent spatio-temporal sensory-motor patterns or sequences.

 ## Architecture

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/webpages/technology/simple-cortex/sc.png)

-- **Stimulae**: Detectable changes in an environment represented by a binary data vector
+- **Stimulae**: Detectable changes in an environment represented by a binary data vector.
+Example stimulae include light brightness, color, sound frequency, muscle contraction, and neuron activations
-- **Synapse**: Fundamental memory storage structure
+- **Synapse**: Connects towards, responds to and stores knowledge from observed stimulae
-- **Dendrite**: A collection of Synapses forming a coincidence detector
+- **Dendrite**: A collection of synapses forming a coincidence detector
-- **Forest**: A collection of Dendrites used to organize OpenCL buffers
+- **Forest**: A collection of dendrites used to organize OpenCL data buffers that respond to a particular stimulae
-- **Neuron**: A collection of Dendrites forming a sensor that responds to stimulae
+- **Neuron**: A collection of dendrites forming a sensor that responds to dendrite activation
-- **Area**: A collection of Neurons with activation and inhibition rules
+- **Area**: A collection of neurons with activation and inhibition rules

 ## Algorithms
-- **Encode**: Activates Neurons based on Stimulae
+- **Encode**: Converts observed stimulae to neuron activations
-  - Overlap Synapses with Stimulae
+  - Overlap stimulae with synapses
-  - Activate Neurons (and Inhibit if applicable)
+  - Activate neurons and inhibit if applicable
-  - If no Inhibition, select highest Boost Neurons
+  - If no inhibition, select neuron with highest boost value

-- **Learn**: Synapses store knowledge of Stimulae
+- **Learn**: Store knowledge of observed stimulae
-  - For all Active Neurons: Grow, Shrink, or Move Synapses to Active Stimulae
+  - For all active neurons: grow, shrink, or move synapses to currently active stimulae

-- **Predict**: Predict Neurons based on Stimulae
+- **Predict**: Predict neurons based on Stimulae
-  - Overlap Synapses with Stimulae
+  - Overlap stimulae with synapses
-  - Predict Neurons
+  - Predict neurons

-- **Decode**: Retrieve Stimulae based on Neuron Activations
+- **Decode**: Converts neuron activations to stimulae using synapse memories
-  - Retrieve Synapse addresses of Active Neurons
+  - Retrieve synapse addresses of active neurons

 ## Future Improvements
 - Upgrade compute-system and compute-program to use cl2.hpp